MAGALA-RICHARD/apsimNGpy/doc/factorial_experiments.rst

    :align: center
    :width: 800px

-This guide demonstrates how to set up and run factorial experiments using `apsimNGpy`, `pandas`, and `seaborn`.
+This guide demonstrates how to set up and run factorial experiments using `apsimNGpy`.
 Factorial experiments involve systematically varying multiple factors to observe their effects on outputs such as crop yield.

 The :class:`~apsimNGpy.core.experimentmanager.ExperimentManager`: API in ``apsimNGpy`` provides a high-level interface to build factorial experiments programmatically using APSIM.
 It is ideal for users who want to automate the creation of simulation treatments